 Having embraced the organic-food movement long before it was trendy, Eugene’s food scene has a wide array of restaurants that serve up everything your body needs.
 Vegetarian restaurant Morning Glory Cafe, in the Market District, is a Eugene staple for healthy, from-scratch breakfast, sourced with organic produce, non-GMO oils, naturally nested eggs and fair-trade coffee.
 For a midday refresh, stop into nearby Nourish Juice for a cold-pressed juice, smoothie or power shot using fresh, organic fruits and vegetables.
 They also have a menu of noodle bowls and small plates made from locally sourced ingredients.
 For a nourishing lunch, check out the salads and bowls at Veg Salad Craft downtown.
 Stay in the area for dinner at the award-winning Cafe Soriah, known for its selection of high-quality meats, seafood and vegetables in its Mediterranean-inspired dishes.

-Perfectly situated for a car-free weekend, the newly constructed, art-centric Gordon Hotel gives you walkable access to everything you need for a delightful getaway.
+Perfectly situated for a car-free weekend, the art-centric Gordon Hotel gives you walkable access to everything you need for a delightful getaway.
 The hotel is steps away from the newly expanded Fifth Street Public Market, which features many of Eugene’s iconic shops and eateries and plenty of outdoor seating.
 The market is a few blocks away from Skinner Butte Park and the Owen Rose Garden.
 The Valley River Inn is located right along the Willamette River and the Ruth Bascom Riverbank Path System, a wide, paved path ideal for a morning jog or an evening stroll.
 The EVEN Hotel offers a wellness package that features an in-room training zone, mood lighting and eucalyptus linens.
 It’s close to the University of Oregon’s Autzen Stadium and Alton Baker Park, an expansive greenspace that is also the center of a model solar system.
 If you’re in need of an extra dose of relaxation — like an aromatherapy massage or cleansing facial — recharge at any one of Eugene’s excellent day spas.